turbokongen/hass-AMS/README.md

   - 6851121
   - 6851131

 Kaifa:
+Norway:
   - MA304H3E Thanks to @thomasja27 for testing :+1:

+Sweden:
+  - MA304H4 Thanks to @runlar for testing (swedish version) :+1:

 Not tested with, but should work:
   - MA105H2E
-  - MA304H4
   - MA304T4
   - MA304T3